cube3power/atsd/api/data/series/aggregate.md

 By default, if the period doesn't contain any detailed values, it will be excluded from the results.

-The behaviour can be changed by specifying an interpolation function.
+This behavior can be changed with an interpolation function.
-The interpolation function will add a missing period and calculate its value based on previous and next period values.
+The interpolation function will substitute the missing period and calculate its value based on previous and next period values.

-> Note that missing period values are interpolated from aggregate values of neighboring periods and not from raw values.
+> Note that missing period values are interpolated from aggregate values of neighboring periods and not raw values.

 #### Interpolation Fields